 - The first column of the Logical Framework Matrix describes that aspect of the level of the project; it is also known as Intervention Logic.

 For the project identification we will consider the following stages:

 Each of the steps inside of the Logical Framework Approach is important because they help us to define an aspect of the project and its future implementation.

-Last but not least; we review the key concepts of Economic and Financial Analysis (Eco-Fin) of development projects, according to the European Commission external program.
+Last but not least; we review the key concepts of Economic and Financial Analysis (Eco-Fin) of development projects, according to the European Commission external programme.
 It focuses on the point of view of the institution or a Group of institutions (beneficiary, Target Group).
 This is done using Cost-Benefit Analysis or Cost-Effectiveness Analysis, depending on whether the benefits have an economic impact or not.

-For carrying out the Economic and Financial Analysis (Eco-Fin); we need to imagine the parameters we want to analyze to a certain degree, and model the underlying economics of the sector and products/services.
-Furthermore; we need To understand the desired level of analysis and the "economic" certainty that key stakeholders or beneficiaries "will accept" (depending on their function, education and their role as Executive agency, EC Delegation or Washington or Brussels HQ offices).
+For carrying out the Economic and Financial Analysis (Eco-Fin); we need to imagine the parameters we want to analyse to a certain degree, and model the underlying economics of the sector and products/services.
+Furthermore, we need To understand the desired level of analysis and the “economic” certainty that key stakeholders or beneficiaries “will accept” (depending on their function, education and their role as Executive agency, EC Delegation or Washington or Brussels HQ offices).